pyrate-build/pyrate-build/README.rst

 **pyrate** is very easy to deploy - there are no particular installation steps to use it!
 It can even board the project directory of your project and simply get called from there.
 The only dependency of the software is having a working python installation.
-**pyrate** should work without modifications with all python versions between 2.4 and 3.4.
+**pyrate** should work out of the box with all python versions between 2.4 and 3.4.

 It is also possible to get the latest version from the Python Package Index with:

 .. code:: sh